 - $50 for Program Directors or faculty members

-Discounted pricing is available for programs in low-and middle-income countries, as designated by the World Bank.
-Rates are between $50 and $100 per fellow.
-Please contact ASCO for full details.
+Discounted pricing is available for programs in low, lower-middle, and upper-middle income countries, as designated by the World Bank.
+Rates are between $25 and $100 per fellow.
+Please contact Member Services for full details.

 Exam Scoring and Reporting